-This guide is organized as follows:
+This chapter is organized into the following sections:

-- Chapter 2, "Overview of the Transport Interface", summarizes the basic set of services available to Transport Interface users and presents the background information needed for the remainder of the guide. - Chapter 3, "Connection-Mode Service", describes the services associated with connection-based (or virtual circuit) communication. - Chapter 4, "Connectionless-Mode Service", describes the services associated with connectionless (or datagram) communication. - Chapter 5, "A Read/Write Interface", describes how users can use the services of read(2) and write(2) to communicate over a transport connection.
+- Overview of the Transport Interface summarizes the basic set of services available to Transport Interface users and presents the background information needed for the remainder of the chapter. - Connection-Mode Service describes the services associated with connectionbased (or virtual circuit) communication. - Connectionless-Mode Service describes the services associated with connectionless (or datagram) communication. - A Read/Write Interface describes how users can use the services of read(2) and write(2) to communicate over a transport connection. - Advanced Topics discusses important concepts that were not covered in earlier sections.
+These include asynchronous event handling and processing of multiple, simultaneous connect requests.